marcuslimdw/marcuslimdw.github.io/_posts/2019-07-07-type-how-to-make-your-python-code-clearer-with-type-hints.md

     ...  # my function body here
 ```

-In the `typing` module, there's also a `Mappable` object, which represents collections that allow you to pass in some object to get another corresponding object.
+In the `typing` module, there's also a `Mapping` object, which represents collections that allow you to pass in some object to get another corresponding object.
 At first sight, that seems a lot like a general case of our `Dict[str, int]`.
-Why, then, don't we change our return type annotation to `Mappable[str, int]`?
+Why, then, don't we change our return type annotation to `Mapping[str, int]`?

 The reason is the general principle that functions should be liberal in what they accept but conservative in what they produce.
 An extensive discussion of this idea is outside the scope of this article, but you can read more about it [here](https://en.wikipedia.org/wiki/Robustness_principle)).

-Practically speaking, consider this: in your function, you *must* return a specific type.
-A `Mappable` is a *concept*, which a `dict` is a concrete example of.
-On one hand, your code clearly cannot return such an abstract concept, since it must return an object of some specific type.
-On the other, even if it could, it would make it more difficult for others to use your code, since they would have to treat the results as generic `Mappables`, rather than the more specific `dict` type.
-This would lead to losing information that could be crucial in deciding how to use the returned values.
+In any case, a function must return a concrete object.
+Here, `Mapping` is an interface, not an actual concrete type.
+Therefore, our function cannot return an instance of it directly, but only one of some concrete type *implementing* `Mapping` - such as a `dict`.

 A full examination of the `typing` module is again beyond the scope of this article, but let's take a quick look at the other things you can do: